Haruto69/Haruto69/README.md

 ## Quote I Like

-> Build slowly, but build seriously.
+> Rome wasn't built in a day but it was destroyed in one.